 Through the trainings young people learn important skills in student council activities and advocacy, as well as knowledge about the importance of clean water, hygiene and the environment for one’s well-being.
 Youth promote equality in their communities.
 They share information and break taboos.

 The mid-term evaluation of the Nepal project was completed in autumn 2018.

 Our project in Sierra Leone aims to give youth a stronger voice by developing their communities and society in general.
 The project launched in 2019 will continue to work to promote the realization of human rights and social inclusion of Sierra Leonean youth.
 Our partner in Sierra Leone is Centre for Coordination of Youth Activities CCYA.

 The project empowers and encourages members of youth groups and young female farmers’ groups, as well as young people with disabilities, to demand the realization of human rights, especially in matters of decision-making, education, integrity and livelihoods.
 The project also aims to influence decision-making at a national level on youth, education, gender and disability issues.

 The mid-term evaluation of the Sierra Leone project was completed in November 2021.

 Our aim is to give youth in Zambia a stronger voice in developing their communities and society in general.
 Our local partner organization Barefeet Theatre in is in charge of the practical implementation of the project in Zambia.

-The project focuses on improving the self-esteem of children and young people and providing them with training in life management and citizenship skills.
-Barefeet Children’s Council provides a support network for young people through which they can make a broad impact on the challenges facing children and young people in Zambia.
+The project focuses on improving the self-esteem of children and youth and providing them with training in life management and citizenship skills.
+Barefeet Children’s Council provides a support network for youth through which they can make a broad impact on the challenges facing children and young people in Zambia.
 Central to the work is the focus on the most vulnerable, such as girls, people with disabilities and children and young people living on the streets.